A College of Charleston education is about exceeding expectations.

 Leaders are not born; they're developed.
 That's the philosophy of the Higdon Student Leadership Center, where College of Charleston students discover and develop the leadership skills that enable professional success and effective citizenship.
 The center sponsors several popular College programs, including the pre-freshman Cougar Excursion, the nine-week Leadership Seminar, the highly selective Leadership CofC program for juniors and seniors and the Dance Marathon, the most successful student fundraising event on campus.

 The Honors College is a small academic community designed for students who have shown an uncommon ability to think creatively and work independently.
 Honors College students participate in special seminar classes, live together in designated honors residence halls and have unrestricted access to the top minds and intellectual resources of the College.

 Multicultural Student Programs

 The SPECTRA pre-college summer program provides a challenging yet supportive introduction to the rigors of college academics for incoming minority and/or first-generation college students.
 Students interested in science, math, technology and engineering can also apply for SCAMP, a companion summer bridge program that eases the transition into math-heavy majors.
 Both programs include full-credit courses and free on-campus housing.
-Freshman can also sign up for the L.I.N.K.S. peer mentoring programs to receive one-on-one study help from returning minority students.
+Freshman can also sign up for the Mentoring Matters program to receive one-on-one study help from returning minority students.